I’ve always thought about running your own business is a great idea.

 What also makes this Brother Embroidery Machine great are 70 built-in embroidery designs with 5 lettering and monogramming fonts and 120 frame pattern combinations!

-Advantages of this machine that you may find extremely useful are that it’s very affordable and easy to use.
+The advantages of this machine that you may find extremely useful are that it’s very affordable and easy to use.

 You’ll have so much fun using it and leaving a personal touch on everything you create!